RosieRobotics839/2024-Crescemdo-2025Port/README.md

-"what do I put in the readma?" - Dean
+"what do I put in the readme?" - Dean
 "I dunno" - Eli